-Most recently, he guided prolific Kentucky high jumper Terri-Ann Grant to a historic senior campaign where she earned second team All-America honors along with back-to-back All-SEC honors at both the conference indoor and outdoor meets.
+In Lexington, he guided prolific Kentucky high jumper Terri-Ann Grant to a historic senior campaign where she earned second team All-America honors along with back-to-back All-SEC honors at both the conference indoor and outdoor meets.
 Grant developed into one of the most decorated high jumpers in program history under Thomas' tutelage as she holds the No. 2 all-time mark at Kentucky in both the indoor and outdoor high jump.

 Grant went on to record a personal-best jump of 5'-11.25" at the Texas Relays during the 2012 outdoor season to launch her to No. 2 on the all-time Kentucky outdoor list.